TelemetryDeck/docs/guides/android-setup.md

 ## Enhancing Your Analytics (Optional)

-While basic session tracking provides valuable information, sending custom signals lets you answer questions specific to how users engage with *your* app.
+While basic session tracking provides valuable information, sending custom events lets you answer questions specific to how users engage with *your* app.

-### Sending Custom Signals
+### Sending custom events

 Navigate to a Kotlin file and add the following code at the top: